Why You Should Own Johnson Controls International

 Though the forecast numbers vary depending on the market research firm’s report you are reading (Zion, Markets and Markets, Research and Markets), most forecasts expect strong double-digit growth for the smart building market over the next five years.

 Johnson Controls says that this massive urbanization will lead to $90 trillion worth of investments in urban infrastructure.
-Honeywell, Johnson Controls, Schneider and Siemens are clearly going to play a major role in this infrastructure development, and walk away with most of that growth surge over the next ten years.
+Honeywell, Johnson Controls, Schneider (OTCPK:SBGSY) and Siemens are clearly going to play a major role in this infrastructure development, and walk away with most of that growth surge over the next ten years.

 Source: Esa.un.org